Espaco-ao-Cubo/WebSite-Oficial/src/data/projects/en/Spacial_day.md

 ## How to Organize at Your School

-To schedule "A Spacial Day" at your school and receive more information about the activities, contact us through the contact page or send an email to [insert email].
+To schedule "A Spacial Day" at your school and receive more information about the activities, contact us through the contact page or send an email to workshops@espacoaocubo.pt.

 Let's transform your day into an unforgettable space adventure!